PivotBuddy

 The 4-7 Day Rule

 Follow up every 4-7 days if no response.
 Three follow-ups maximum before moving on.
+Persistence demonstrates conviction, but more than three unanswered follow-ups signals desperation.

 Monthly Investor Updates

 Impact: Investors see execution over time, reducing risk perception when you actually ask for capital.
+The founders who do this consistently generate inbound investor interest when they announce their raise.

 Pipeline Management